miztiik/api-performance-with-caching/README.md

     The sample script below will generate requests for `31` seconds(\_Remember our `TTL` is `30` seconds) .
 We can clearly observe that the timestamp `ts` value in all the requests are the same until the `TTL` expires the cache.
 As soon as the cache expires, the `ts` value changes.
 If you do that same loop with the `UNCACHED_API_URL`, you can observe that the `ts` value changes for every request.

     ```bash
-    curl -H "Cache-control: max-age=0" "${CACHED_API_URL}" - This should print a timestamp that changes every second you run it, because the Cache-Control header is being respected despite the fact that requireAuthorizationForCacheControl is true.
-This is NOT expected
-    ```

-    ```bash
     CACHED_API_URL="https://srcjub0asd.execute-api.us-east-1.amazonaws.com/miztiik/cached/movie/9"